-Chandlee and Sons Construction Company Chris was born and raised in Dunwoody, Georgia, a suburb northeast of Atlanta.
+Chandlee Construction Company Chris was born and raised in Dunwoody, Georgia, a suburb northeast of Atlanta.
 After completing high school, he attended North Georgia College in Dahlonega.
 While there Chris played baseball and was a member of the Corps of Cadets.
 Chris graduated with a degree in Business Administration

 He was commissioned into the United States Marine Corps where he served six years in different theaters around the world.
 Chris earned the rank of captain before he was injured in the line of duty.